 What does the Coolproducts campaign want?

-Attention should be paid to the standby consumption of professional and commercial equipment.
-It has great energy savings potential, and there is no justification why such equipment should not be regulated if domestic appliances are.
+More action to limit the standby consumption of professional and commercial equipment: there is no justification why such equipment should not be regulated if domestic products are;

-Inform and give users the option to deactivate wireless functions on their products (for both energy and health reasons), even if it reduces a part of the product’s functionalities.
+Secure the option for users to deactivate wireless functions on their products if they want to (for both energy and health reasons), even if it reduces a part of the product’s reactivation functionalities.